Quantum Computing Demonstration of the Polaron-Molecule Transition on a NISQ Device: Relationship between Polarons and the BEC--BCS Transition

 \section{Relationship between Polarons and the BEC--BCS Transition}

-The BEC--BCS transition is governed by the population imbalance and the dimensionless coupling parameter $1/(k_F a)$~\cite{giorgini2008theory}.
-In our lattice simulation, this continuum parameter maps to the effective onsite interaction strengths $U_{ff}$ and $U_{imp}$.
-Specifically, sweeping the interaction $U/t$ from weak to strong corresponds to varying $1/(k_F a)$ from negative values (BCS side) to positive values (BEC side).
+The BEC--BCS transition is governed by the population imbalance and the dimensionless coupling $1/(k_F a)$~\cite{giorgini2008theory}.
+In our lattice simulation, this continuum parameter maps to the effective onsite interaction strengths $U_{\ff}$ and $U_{\imp}$.
+Specifically, sweeping the interaction $U_{\imp}$ from weak to strong corresponds to varying $1/(k_F a)$ from negative values (BCS) to positive values (BEC).

-As illustrated in the spectroscopic heatmap (Figure~\ref{fig:heatmap}), increasing $U_{imp}$ mimics the crossover towards the unitary limit and beyond: low values of $U_{imp}$ correspond to the attractive polaron regime ($1/(k_F a) < 0$), while large values drive the formation of a stable molecular bound state ($1/(k_F a) > 0$).
-In the balanced limit, where the density of spin-up and spin-down fermions is equal, the physics is dominated by pairing correlations~\cite{leggett2006quantum}.
-In the BCS regime (weak attraction, small $U_{ff}$), fermions form large, overlapping Cooper pairs~\cite{eagles1969possible}.
-As the attraction increases towards the BEC limit (large $U_{ff}$), these pairs shrink into tightly bound bosonic molecules that undergo condensation~\cite{nozieres1985bose, regal2004observation}.
+In the BCS regime (weak attraction, small $U_{\ff}$), fermions form large, overlapping Cooper pairs~\cite{eagles1969possible}.
+As the attraction increases towards the BEC limit (large $U_{\ff}$), these pairs shrink into tightly bound bosonic molecules that undergo condensation~\cite{nozieres1985bose, regal2004observation}.

 The polaron enters this picture in the extreme imbalanced limit, where a single impurity interacts with a majority Fermi sea~\cite{schirotzek2009observation}.
 Our digital quantum simulation captures the smooth crossover between these phases.
 In the polaron regime, the impurity is ``dressed'' by particle-hole excitations of the surrounding bath, forming a quasiparticle with a renormalized mass and energy~\cite{massignan2014polarons}.
-When the interaction strength $U_{imp}$ exceeds the self-interaction of the bath $U_{ff}$, a phase transition (or smooth crossover in finite systems) occurs, leading to the formation of a molecular dimer~\cite{Wang_2022, parish2011polaron}.
+When the interaction strength $U_{\imp}$ exceeds the self-interaction of the bath $U_{\ff}$, a phase transition (or smooth crossover in finite systems) occurs, leading to the formation of a molecular dimer~\cite{Wang_2022, parish2011polaron}.